 A literal translation to kanji translates the meaning of the name.
 Names have both a pronunciation and a meaning and so a complete translation is created by combining a phonetic translation and the literal translation to kanji.

 For more information read Eri Takase's article How to Write Names in Japanese

-- The name Ursula in Japanese hiragana with a small red Eternity seal surrounded by Life (inochi) in kanjiUS$8.95
+- The name Ursula in Japanese hiragana with the meaning Bear (kuma) written in kanjiUS$8.95

 - The name Ursula in Japanese hiragana with a red Eternity seal surrounded by Soul Mate (tamashii no tomo) in kanjiUS$8.95